Swimfin: History

 Early inventors, including Leonardo da Vinci and Giovanni Alfonso Borelli, toyed with the concept of swimfins, taking their inspiration from ducks' feet.
 Benjamin Franklin made a pair of early swimfins (for hands) when he was a young boy living in Boston, Massachusetts near the Charles River; they were two thin pieces of wood, about the shape of an artist's palette, which allowed him to move faster than he usually did in the water.

 Modern swimfins are an invention by the Frenchman Louis de Corlieu, capitaine de corvette (Lieutenant Commander) in the French Navy.
 In 1914 Corlieu made a practical demonstration of his first prototype for a group of navy officers, Yves le Prieur among them who, years later in 1926, invented an early model of scuba set.
 Corlieu left the French Navy in 1924 to fully devote himself to his invention.
 In April 1933 he registered a patent (number 767013, which in addition to two fins for the feet included two spoon-shaped fins for the hands) and called this equipment propulseurs de natation et de sauvetage (which can be translated literally as "swimming and rescue propulsion device").

 After struggling for years, even producing his fins in his own flat in Paris, Louis de Corlieu finally started mass production of his invention in France in 1939.
 The same year he issued a licence to Owen Churchill for mass production in the United States.
-To sell his fins in the USA Owen Churchill changed the French Corlieu's name (propulseurs) to "swimfins", which is still the common English name.
+To sell his fins in the U.S., Owen Churchill changed the French Corlieu's name (propulseurs) to "swimfins", which is still the common English name.
 Churchill presented his fins to the US Navy, which decided to acquire them for its Underwater Demolition Team (UDT).
 American UDT and British COPP frogmen (COPP: Combined Operations Pilotage Parties) used the "Churchill fins" during all prior underwater deminings, thus enabling in 1944 the Normandy landings.
 During the years after World War II had ended, De Corlieu spent time and efforts struggling in civil procedures, suing others for patent infringement.